dcnguyen060899/UC-Berkeley-ML-AI---Practical_assignment_1/README.md

    - Develop targeted marketing campaigns highlighting the key selling points of luxury and performance vehicles for high-end market segments.
    - For price-sensitive segments, emphasize the value proposition of older models and vehicles with higher mileage, focusing on affordability and utility.
    - Use insights from customer segmentation to tailor sales approaches, ensuring alignment with the preferences and priorities of different market segments.
+3. **Forward-Looking Sales Strategies:**
+    - Utilize time series forecasts to anticipate price trends, adjust pricing strategies proactively, and manage inventory levels accordingly.
+    - Prepare for potential market shifts indicated by long-term price trends, such as increased demand for certain vehicle types or features.
+    - Continuously monitor and update forecasting models with new data to maintain relevance and accuracy in predictions.
 #### Conclusion
-By aligning inventory and marketing strategies with the insights gained from the regression analysis and customer segmentation, the dealership can better meet consumer demands.
-Focusing on vehicles and features that are positively associated with higher prices—such as lower mileage, luxury branding, and specific vehicle types—can enhance the dealership's profitability and market positioning.
+By integrating the linear models, customer segmentation, and time series forecasting, we offer a robust strategy for dealership inventory management.
+A focus on vehicles and features that correlate with higher prices—such as lower mileage and luxury brands—will enhance dealership profitability.
+The addition of time series forecasting ensures that inventory strategies remain aligned with evolving market trends, providing a future-focused approach to dealership inventory and sales optimization.

 ##### P.S
 - Please refer to my note for further detail in data cleaning, modelling, evaluation and insights.